trustbloc/adapter/docs/rp/integration/relying_parties.md

 Redirect the end-user to the OIDC authorization endpoint (see note [below](#oidc-discovery) on how to discover this endpoint) and include any or all scopes your client was registered with in the [registration step](#register-your-oidc-client).
+*You must also include the `openid` scope in the authorization request*.

 The Adapter will authenticate the end-user and request verifiable credentials (and optionally request authorization to access credentials at other locations reachable via DIDComm).